vxoid/vxoid/README.md

 # VXOID
-I'm VOID, a Rust🟠/Golang🔵 software engineer🧑‍💻, I'm interested in systems programming and cryptocurrency🌐🪙 as well as in machine learning, cyber security and web🌐
+I'm VOID, a Rust🟠/Golang🔵 software engineer🧑‍💻, I'm interested in systems programming and cryptocurrency🌐🪙 as well as in cyber security and web🌐

 ![Profile Picture](https://avatars.githubusercontent.com/u/120710838?s=1920&u=4b074b02c67fe51b4301a4b7bb95cc540a70834a&v=4)
 ## Skills 🧑‍💻